-General Awareness: Questions will be designed to test the general awareness of the environment and its application to the society.
-Questions will also be designed to test knowledge of current events and of such matters of every day observations and experience in their scientific aspect as may be expected of any educated person.
-The test will also include questions relating to India and its neighbouring countries especially pertaining
+General Awareness: Questions will be designed to test the general awareness of the environment and its application to society.
+Questions will also be designed to test knowledge of current events and of such matters of everyday observations and experience in their scientific aspect as may be expected of any educated person.
+The test will also include questions relating to India and its neighboring countries especially pertaining

 History, Culture, Geography, Economic Scene, General Polity& Scientific Research.

 General Awareness(सामान्य ज्ञान) Notes(handwritten and 70 pages) in Hindi: Click Here

 Current Affairs Notes 2019-2020: Click Here

 Quantitative Aptitude: The questions will be designed to test the ability of appropriate use of numbers and number sense of the candidate.
 The scope of the test will be computation of whole numbers, decimals, fractions and relationships between numbers, Percentage, Ratio & Proportion, Square roots, Averages, Interest, Profit and Loss, Discount, Partnership Business, Mixture and Alligation, Time and distance, Time & Work, Basic algebraic identities of School Algebra & Elementary surds, Graphs of Linear Equations, Triangle and its various kinds of centers, Congruence and similarity of triangles, Circle and its chords, tangents, angles subtended by chords of a circle, common tangents to two or more circles, Triangle, Quadrilaterals, Regular Polygons, Circle, Right